Nathalie Dijkman, Co-founder and CEO, SEMA

 SEMA is Uganda’s first client feedback system for public services, launched in Uganda back in March 2018.
 The system is designed for low-income users and the illiterate and can help to identify which offices are most effective and where corruption happens the most.
 By having (1) a custom-designed and locally-built feedback terminal with happy and sad face buttons; (2) an IVR phone line for citizen feedback voice recordings; and (3) a student-driven effort to interview citizens face-to-face, it has become possible to understand better the overall quality of public services in Uganda.
 Through partnering with the Justice Law and Order Sector in Uganda, the team follows up on the reports and pushes for improvements, aiming to reduce corruption rate in public services delivery.

-#2 Reduce corruption by at least 12% in ten different Ugandan public offices between March 2019 and March 2020.
+#2 Reduce corruption by at least 12% in two different Ugandan public offices before 15 May.

-#3 Increase citizen satisfaction of public services by at least 25% in at least 10 offices between March 2019 and March 2020.
+#3 Increase citizen satisfaction of public services by at least 10% in two different Ugandan public offices before 15 May.

 About Nathalie and Connor